sqlparser/gsp_demo_java/src/main/java/demos/dlineage/readme.md

 java -jar data_flow_analyzer.jar /fromdb "-dbVendor dbvoracle -host 127.0.0.1 -port 1521 -db orcl -user scott -pwd tiger" /exportonly  /metadataoutput metadata.json
 ```

+the metadata.json exported in this step can also be used with `/env` paramter to resolve the ambiguous columns problem in SQL query.

 - analyze the metadta that generated in the previous step

 ```